 An Indian and a Pakistani student at Oxford reflect on how their countries covered the same story in their own ways.
 By Zahra Shah and Debanshu Mukherjee.

-If there has been one constant permeating the ever-so-fragile relationship between India and Pakistan, it has been the proclivity of our two peoples to ‘keep scores’, in war as in cricket.
-Until the recent events on the Line of Control (the de facto border) in Kashmir, while cricket and war have co-existed in our collective consciousness, generally not tread into the domain of the other, both in the minds of the people and in the media.
+- If there has been one constant permeating the ever-so-fragile relationship between India and Pakistan, it has been the proclivity of our two peoples to “keep scores”, in war as in cricket.
+Until events on the Line of Control in early 2013 (the de facto border) in Kashmir, cricket and war had co-existed in our collective consciousness and generally not tread into the domain of the other, in the minds of the people or the media.
 But on Sunday 6 January 2013, they came menacingly close to each other.
-The sequence of events that ensued makes us wonder if our countries can ever avoid the ‘mutually assured destruction’ that stares us in our faces.
-This is an account of the happenings, as seen by the governments and the media on either side of the border and the way this portrayal is shaping public opinion in our two countries.
+This is an account of the events, as seen by the governments and the media on either side of the border and the way this portrayal shaped public opinion in our two countries.

 On 8 January, the Indian Army released a statement which said that a group of the Pakistan Army’s regular soldiers had intruded across the Line of Control earlier on that day, and that it was engaged by the Indian soldiers in a “fire fight”, which caused the intruders to retreat.
 The statement also said that two Indian soldiers, namely Lance Naik Hemraj and Lance Naik Sudhakar Singh “laid down their lives while fighting the Pak troops”.